 - Next is a cup of distilled vinegar.

 - Let these two ingredients react with each other and let them stay for about an hour by closing the stopper.

 - Once it’s done, end the whole process by rinsing the sink with a half-gallon (around 2 liters) of boiling water.

 - Instead of using a chemical freshener, try to use a natural one like lemon extract.

-If the clog is still lingering and the water flows still slow, it could be because there’s something inside the sink that can’t be resolved only with dilute.
+If the clog is still lingering and the water flows still slowly, it could be because there’s something inside the sink that can’t be resolved only with dilution.
 The most possible thing that prevents water flow is hair.
 To take them out, use a drain snake that you can get easily from the nearest hardware store.
-If the problem still occurs, you might have to remove draining pipes.
+If the problem still occurs, you might have to remove the draining pipes.